-production company that creates cutting-edge content including music videos, commercials, branded pieces, and films.
+production company that creates cutting-edge, socially conscious content including commercials, branded pieces, music videos, and films.

 Malcolm is a writer, director and producer based in Los Angeles, California.
 He got his undergraduate degree from the University of Pennsylvania before completing his MFA in directing from the American Film Institute in 2016.
 His thesis film BENNY GOT SHOT played at the Cannes Film Festival, HBO’s American Black Film Festival, as well as the Atlanta Film Festival where he won the 2017 Filmmaker-to-Watch Award.
 After taking a year to shadow his mentor Spike Lee, Malcolm would then write and produce an online scripted series for The Fader titled, SUMMER OF ’17 with Mikey Alfred.
 His next short film, which he directed alongside Gina Gammell and Riley Keough is set to release in early 2019.